Climdyn/qgs/documentation/source/files/user_guide.rst

     together doesn't make so much sense.
 Using the Newtonian cooling scheme is useful when one wants to use the atmospheric model alone, while using the heat exchange scheme is useful when the atmosphere is connected to another component lying beneath it (ocean or ground).

-Similarly, one activate the orography by typing:
+Similarly, one activates the orography by typing:

 .. code:: ipython3